A record

 RSS

-RSS This is defined as ‘Really simple syndication’ or ‘Rich Site Summary’ and is built into WordPress.
-In a nutshell,…
+This is defined as ‘really simple syndication’ or ‘Rich Site Summary’ and is built into WordPress.
+In a nutshell, your site has an RSS feed that allows feedreaders to access your content for syndication.

 Server

-Server Your server is the computer where your website is hosted (see Hosting).
-Depending on what you pay for your server,…
+Your server is the computer where your website is hosted (see Hosting).
+Depending on what you pay for your server, it can be just your site hosted on it, or you can share your server with 1000s of other sites.

 Subdomain